 Finishing the basement is a great home improvement that can help you get much more money when selling your house.
 Plus, even if you aren’t looking to sell, who doesn’t want extra space for entertainment, a home gym, or the office you have dreamed of for years?

 Depending on the size of your basement and how fancy or high-tech you want to make it, you could spend anywhere from a couple of thousand dollars to tens of thousands of dollars if you choose to go all out.
 That is a lot of money, even if paid overtime, but a finished basement has many perks.

 If you have a super small kitchen, you could get away with remodeling for less than $5,000, but you would likely have less updated appliances and potentially lower-quality materials.
-The reality is that even just a new backsplash can go a long way to making a kitchen look new, but you need to consider the long-term investment and how much you want to spend on remodeling.
+The reality is that even just a new backsplash can go a long way toward making a kitchen look new, but you need to consider the long-term investment and how much you want to spend on remodeling.

-Carpets in the bedroom can be great if they are well taken care of, but if you find your house still rocking its original shag carpet from the 70s, it’s time for an upgrade.
-The problem with carpet is that if it is not properly cleaned, it is a breeding ground of mites and mold, and for people with dust allergies, carpet can feel like a death sentence.
+Carpets in the bedroom can be great if they are well taken care of, but if you find your house still rocking its original shag carpet from the 1970s, it’s time for an upgrade.
+The problem with carpet is that if it is not properly cleaned, it is a breeding ground for mites and mold, and for people with dust allergies, carpet can feel like a death sentence.

 You can get a basic low-flow toilet for around $120, and more expensive or higher-tech toilets can cost around $500, with many options in between to choose from.
 This is definitely one of the more inexpensive home improvements you could make while continuing to save money every time you flush.